mateuadsuara/car-pooling-challenge/README.md

 - `start-api` to run it locally and used within docker.
 This can receive an optional `PORT` environment variable: `PORT=9091 ./start-api`
+- `run-tests` to run the tests locally and used within docker.

 ### Docker scripts